labinthewild/LITW-study-templates/docs/3-ChangePageText.md

   ...
 }
 ```
-All it is, is a `key:value` JSON file with all the string you need to use in the HTML of your study.
+All it is, is a `key:value` JSON file with all the strings you need to use in the HTML of your study.
+All you have to do to change the text displayed on the page is to change the value of your desired key:value pair to be whatever you want it to be!
 Now, considering we want to change the text above that has the `litw-irb-header` key, go ahead and change it in the JSON file.

 ## Check the changes

 To see the changes -- any changes from now on -- we recommend to:
 1. stop the `dev-server` if it is running (Ctrl+C on terminal)
 2. build your study (as described [here](1-Installation.md#steps))
 3. run the `dev-server`